PokeyOne/clasp/README.md

 - Every statement has a return type
 - No void return type (Maybe)

+## Documentation

+Currently documentation is light.
+Below is a list of documentation resources.

+1. [CLASM.md](CLASM.md): This file contains documentation on programming for the clasp virtual machine in assembly.

+more to come

 ## EBNF

 This is a description of the language